Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/VirtualMachineManager/vlatest/Set-SCHardwareProfile.md

 The **Set-SCHardwareProfile** cmdlet changes one or more properties of a hardware profile object used in a Virtual Machine Manager (VMM) environment.
 Properties that you can change include settings for boot order, CPU settings, the amount memory on the host that is assigned to a virtual machine, and other options.

-To change the properties of a virtual floppy drive, virtual DVD drive, virtual COM port, virtual network adapter, or virtual SCSI adapter associated with a specific hardware profile, use the Set-SCVirtualFloppyDrive, Set-SCVirtualDVDDrive, Set-SCVirtualCOMPort, Set-SCVirtualNetworkAdapter, or Set-SCVirtualScsiAdapter cmdlets, respectively.
+To change the properties of a virtual floppy drive, virtual DVD drive, virtual COM port, virtual network adapter, or virtual SCSI adapter associated with a specific hardware profile, use the **Set-SCVirtualFloppyDrive**, **Set-SCVirtualDVDDrive**, **Set-SCVirtualCOMPort**, **Set-SCVirtualNetworkAdapter**, or **Set-SCVirtualScsiAdapter** cmdlets, respectively.

 Changes made to a hardware profile affect only the hardware profile itself.
 The changes do not affect any existing virtual machines that were created by using this profile.